Nuno-Jesus/Make-A-Make/README.md

 		$(CC) $(CPPFLAGS) $(CFLAGS) -c
 	Implicit rule for C++:
 		$(CXX) $(CPPFLAGS) $(CXXFLAGS) -c

+## <a name="index-4">Relinking</a>
+Relinking is mentioned whenever your makefile compiles your files, over and over again, even though no modifications were performed.

 ## <a name="index-4">Special rules</a>
 .SILENT: silences all the commands printed on the output